Government Schemes for Skill Development and Training in India

 These initiatives span sectors like manufacturing, IT, construction, healthcare, agriculture, and more, ensuring inclusive growth and global competitiveness.

-Major Government Skill Development Schemes
+Major Government Skill Development & Training Schemes

 1. Pradhan Mantri Kaushal Vikas Yojana (PMKVY)